dylan-lang/opendylan/documentation/getting-started-ide/source/com-projects.rst

     end;

-This function rotates alphabetic characters forward *n* positions, wrapping around if the character passes “Z”.
+This function rotates alphabetic characters forward *n* positions, wrapping around if the character passes "Z".
 When *n* is 13, this implements the classic Rot13 cipher often used to hide offensive material on USENET.